Beginner Cat Photo Skills

 Ear Closeup

-Highlight the intricate details of your cat’s ears, including the fur, (which is called ‘furnishings’).
-Any unusual shapes or kinks or, as you can see here, sunlight which is shining through Dot Kitten’s ear.
+Highlight the intricate details of your cat’s ears, including the fur, (which is called ‘furnishings’). you will capture any unusual shapes or kinks or, as you can see here, sunlight shining through Dot Kitten’s ear.

 Closeup of a cat's ear with sun shining through it.